-- information about the programs you wish to monitor, and the transport streams to which they belong, - information about the logical sources that will be added to the sources table for these programs, including any static text levels you may wish to add.
+- information about the programs you want to monitor, and the transport streams to which they belong, - information about the logical sources that will be added to the sources table for these programs, including any static text levels you may want to add.

-- Kaleido-IP X310 and Kaleido-IP X110 multiviewers support 6000 logical sources. - In the case of the Kaleido-IP X300, to support more than 1500 sources, the multiviewer's RAM must be upgraded to 24 GB.
+- Kaleido-IP X320, X310, X120 and X110 multiviewers support 6000 logical sources. - In the case of the Kaleido-IP X300, to support more than 1500 sources, the multiviewer's RAM must be upgraded to 24 GB.
 Refer to the "Kaleido-IP X300 Memory Modules" section, in the Kaleido-X Release Notes, for installation instructions. - The Kaleido-IP X100 is limited to 1500 sources. - RTSP, RTMP, HTTP or HTTPS streams cannot be imported from a spreadsheet.